-I took a group of 9 maritime professionals, sailors and sea survival experts and tested 20 of the best lifejackets on the market to find out what they're really like to use both in and out of the water.
+I took a group of maritime professionals, sailors and sea survival experts and together we tested 22 of the best inflatable lifejackets and PFDs on the market.
+I bring you the real world results of what they're like to use, both in and out of the water.

 With over 3.5 million people in the US alone participating in sailing each year, that’s a lot of opportunity for all kinds of unintended swimming, or unplanned early dismounting from our boats.

-One of the most important things any sailor or boater can own is a life jacket.
+One of the most important things any sailor or boater can own is an inflatable PFD or life jacket.

-All of the best lifejackets for boaters conform to a set of minimum ISO standards and are USCG approved, but how do you know which one is actually the best for your personal use and body type?
-Well, I and a few of my professional sailing colleagues went ahead and threw ourselves into a sea survival day of lifejacket testing.
-Not all lifejackets are the same, just as not all body shapes are the same.
+All of the best inflatable lifejackets for boaters conform to a set of minimum ISO standards and are USCG approved, but how do you know which one is actually the best for your personal use and body type?
+Well, I and a few of my professional sailing colleagues went ahead and threw ourselves into a sea survival day of inflatable lifejacket and PFD testing.
+Not all inflatable lifejackets are the same, just as not all body shapes are the same.

-I comprehensively put these lifejackets through sea survival drills and shoreside scrutiny.
-To learn more about what the team tested and how we did it, go to the bottom of this buyers guide to see our crew doing their thing.
+I comprehensively put these inflatable lifejackets through sea survival drills and shoreside scrutiny.
+To learn more about what the team tested and how we did it, go to the bottom of this buyers guide to see our crew doing their thing, getting hands on with all of these PFDs..

-Each lifejacket has its own review page.
-If you want a more in-depth review, simply click through to read more.
+Each inflatable lifejacket has its own review page.
+If you want a more in-depth PFD review, simply click through to read more.

 A note from the Tech Editor: Fox Morgan